Updated: July 14, 2025

 Ask: “How often will I receive updates, and how do you sequence parts, supplements, and calibrations to minimize total cycle time?”

-How to Vet a Body Shop Before Committing
+How to Vet a Body Shop Before You Use Your Own Body Shop

-Check Certifications and Training
+Check Certifications and Training Standards

-Review Online Reputation and Complaint History
+Review Online Reputation and Complaint Patterns

-Request a Written Repair Plan Before Authorizing
+Request a Written Repair Plan Before Signing Anything

-Ask About Equipment
+Ask About Equipment Directly

 Sample Script You Can Use Word for Word